Why is Transparency in the Workplace Important?

 What Workplace Transparency Can Learn From Police Body Cameras

-Why Not Apply These Workplace Transparency Lessons to Companies?
+Why Not Apply Workplace Transparency Lessons to Companies?

-A Note About Applying Transparency in the Workplace
+A Note on Applying Transparency in the Workplace

-For example, one study by the University of California, Berkeley found that employees became about 10% less productive when they found out that their coworkers made more money than they expected.
-But when they learned that their bosses made a lot more than they expected, employees tended to work harder and longer in an attempt to get promoted to the next level.
+For instance, a study by the University of California, Berkeley found that employees became roughly 10% less productive when they discovered coworkers earned more than expected.
+Interestingly, when they learned that their managers earned significantly more, productivity tended to rise, as employees were motivated to advance to the next level.

 The Bottom Line